youmoddaman/Nullify/README.md

 <p align="center">
 Credits to ArjhanToteck, cupiditys, and wang for originally making this, (but some deleted their project/repo).<br><br>
-HUGE credit to wang-fr for creating the Lesson Skipper.
-This hack wouldn't be as great as it is without his help.<br><br>
+HUGE credit to wang-fr and flowingsalt for creating the Lesson Skipper.
+This hack wouldn't be as great as it is without their help.<br><br>
 Nullify is under the GNU General Public License v3.0.
 Learn more <a href="https://github.com/notplu/Nullify/blob/main/LICENSE">here</a>.</p>